asian-mario/r-top/README.md

 ## 📜 License

 MIT License

 ---

 ## Acknowledgements

-Thanks to `ratatui` and `TachyonFX` for maintaining their projects for for the UI animations.
+Thanks to `ratatui` and `TachyonFX` repositories for maintaining their projects for for the UI animations.

 ---